Frequently Asked Questions

 The CLS has a microtome on site that can you can use.
 Please indicate in your GUP proposal you would like to use it and contact beamline staff to discuss details.

-Yes, accept for barium fluoride windows.
+Yes, except for barium fluoride windows.
 IR windows can be reused a few times before they become scratched.
-Wash with water or ?? and dry gently with lens tissue.
+Wash with water or suitable alcohol-based solvents and dry gently with lens tissue.

 Sample thickness generally depends on the measurement mode (transmission, ATR, etc).
 For transmission 5 - 10 µm sample thickness if possible; in ATR and reflectance the IR light does not transmit through the sample, and other parameters such as roughness are more critical.
 The sample section has more information and please contact us about specific sample requirements.